diogofiaminghi/terraform-application-auto-scaling/README.md

 ```

 2 - Open console AWS.
+- IMPORTANT: Make sure you are in "us-east-1" region

 - Go to EC2

-- Network & Security >> Key Pars
+- Network & Security >> Key Pairs

 - Create Key Pair

-	Name = terraform-application-auto-scaling
+- Name = terraform-application-auto-scaling
-	Key pair type = RSA
+- Key pair type = RSA
-	Privete key format = .pem
+- Privete key format = .pem
-	Click on "Create key pair"
+- Click on "Create key pair"

 - The key is downloaded automatically

-- Copy the key to the same project directory (keep your key in a safe place and don't share it.
+- IMPORTANT: Copy the key to the same project directory (keep your key in a safe place and don't share it.
 You will use it to access the instances).

 - Change permission.